A young family faces financial ruin trying to protect their baby from Covid-19 - KVIA

 She’s already a walking miracle.
 Most children with her condition don’t live past the age of one.

 But the pandemic has made it even harder to keep her alive.
-Garcia and Lusk left their jobs in April to stay home to care for their children and reduce the chance of coronavirus getting into their home.
+Garcia and Lusk haven’t been working and fear that it could introduce coronavirus into their home.

 They’re now thousands of dollars in debt and face eviction at the end of the month.

-Note: CORRECTION: A previous version of this story stated Dylan Garcia said he stopped working in April.
-Jessica Lusk has subsequently said that Garcia stopped working at the end of 2019 after a car accident.
-He received medical clearance to resume working shortly before the pandemic began, Lusk said, but decided not to out of caution for Brandi.